BostonBSD/financials/README.md

 ----------------------------------------------------------

-Some additional features could include cryptocurrency, bullion stats, api selection (inclusion of other data service providers), other metals, and RSI trendline calibration.
+Some additional features could include cryptocurrency, bullion stats, api selection (inclusion of other data service providers), market indices, other metals, and RSI trendline calibration.

 ----------------------------------------------------------